taliesinb/chartreuse/README.markdown

       rule("verb", ["buffalo"]),
       rule("adjective", ["buffalo"])
     ]

+We now feed these rules into chartreuse and have it parse our ambigious sentence:

+    ch = chart(tokens, rules)
+    winners = ch.parse(tokens)

 Many valid interpretations of the sentence are possible, but number 15 is the one that actually matches the canonical one: